locationtech-labs/geopyspark/docs/guides/layers.rst

 From GeoTiffs
 ^^^^^^^^^^^^^

-The ``get`` function in the ``geopyspark.geotrellis.geotiff`` module creates an instance of ``RasterLayer`` from GeoTiffs.
+The :meth:`~geopyspark.geotrellis.geotiff.get` function in the ``geopyspark.geotrellis.geotiff`` module creates an instance of ``RasterLayer`` from GeoTiffs.
 These files can be located on either your local file system, HDFS, or S3.
 In this example, a GeoTiff with spatial data is read locally.

 .. code:: python3